 How about an hour of consulting with me? – I’d be happy to help your friend with some tips.
 Email me for details.

 Remote Tracker – For the loved one who’s constantly looking for their keys or wallet, some items trackers might be in order.
 I’ve never tested one, but I’d be interested in hearing about your experience.

 Packing cubes for their next trip – These cubes have me organized every time I travel; I can’t imagine going anywhere without them anymore.
 Mine are from Eagle Creek, but these ones from MEC would do as well.

 Books on how to clean and get organized – I have favourites and here are my recommendations:

-- Regina Leeds – Regina Leeds’ books are specific to an area of your life and takes you on a journey week by week.
+- Regina Leeds – Regina Leeds’ books are specific to an area of your life and take you on a journey week by week.

 - Peter Walsh – No nonsense and back to basics, Peter has written many books on getting rid of clutter.